wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 ## Setup Custom Jar Node

-You can setup your own Java-based node with customized configuration file.
+You can setup your own Jar node with customized genesis block, configuration file and blockchain.

 ### Step 1